 Much of my work is carried out with a palette knife using a technique called "impasto" to provide a three-dimensional appearance.
 Texture, is important and a layering technique is achieved by using a palette knife to formulate different strokes and layering the oil paints thickly over several weeks, providing depth and contrast in tones.
 Using a knife allows me to move freely across the canvas this tends to provide a feeling of escapism.
 Maggi Hambling, is a local artist who has inspired me with her powerful wave paintings full of energy and texture.

-Having studied "A" Level Art, I then did a BSc and Diploma in Occupational Therapy and have used art as a creative and therapeutic tool for many years in England and abroad, during which I found it invaluable when working with people suffering from forensic, addictive and psychiatric histories.
-I contiune to offer art therapy here at my studio in Suffolk.
+Having studied "A" Level Art, I then did a BSc and Diploma in Occupational Therapy.
+I continue offer art lessons here at my studio in Suffolk.
 Hopefully, my previous career path can be reflected in my work representing emotive and atmospheric impressionist landscapes.
 Harry Becker ( 1865-1928) another local Suffolk artist tended to use muted colours thus creating sensitivity and serenity which may also be shown in some of my work.

 I have experimented with a variety of media although at present I am enjoying the freedom and thickness of oil paints.
 Usually, I tend to use a limited range of colours prefering to mix my own and adjusting this on the canvas as my work evolves.
 Most images are created from memories and photographs of places I have known since childhood and where I take my children now still rugged and unspoilt.
 Some places are realistic and others are more mysterious allowing people the freedom to create their own " special place ".